-The bicentennial commemorations of the starting of the movements that led to the national independence in Latin America, including Argentina, Chile, Colombia, Mexico and Venezuela in 2010; Uruguay, El Salvador and Paraguay in 2011, and several other countries in the next 15 years, offer an excellent opportunity for comparative and multidisciplinary action-research on how governments and civil society in these countries are constructing their bicentennial commemorations and how they use this historical moment to address urgent issues of social inclusion and institutional reform.
+The bicentennial commemorations of the starting of the movements that led to the national independence in Latin America, including Argentina, Chile, Colombia, Mexico and Venezuela in 2010; Uruguay, El Salvador and Paraguay in 2011, and several other countries, offered an excellent opportunity for comparative and multidisciplinary action-research on how governments and civil society in these countries constructed their bicentennial commemorations and how they use this historical moment to address urgent issues of social inclusion and institutional reform.

 In 2004, the Latin American Bicentennial Project (LABP) team of the New School created an initial database on bicentennial activities and published an edited volume in 2005 titled “Construir Bicentenarios: Argentina”.
 The publication focused on the meaning of commemoration and specific proposals for discussion during the Argentine Bicentennial.
 Some 10,000 copies of this book were printed in collaboration with Caras y Caretas, and thousands have been sold in Argentina and elsewhere in Latin America.
 An important message of this book is that the Bicentennial should be a process and not a one time event.